jsoftware/ide_jhs/guest/guest-readme.txt

 eric machine does not have MODE_HOME and home folders get 755 (default umask 022)

-aws p users cannot see each others files eric p users can see others files - except that guest-sudo-sh does chmod 700 after userdel
+aws p users cannot see each others files ericb p users can see others files - except that guest-sudo-sh does chmod 700 after userdel

 *** pgroup
 p users are in group pgroup